iOS-yangwu/Joypac-iOS-SDK-v1.1.0/README.md

 To add a progression event call the following function:

     JoypacAdClient.Instance.eventLog(string progressionStatus,string progression01, string progression02,string progression03);

-If you need to upload more behavior parameters, you can edit the parameters as json strings and pass them in `event_extra`

-3、用户行为

 Field | Type | Required | Description
 -|-|-|-
 progressionStatus | string | yes | Status of added progression (start, complete, fail)